Hylaeus (bee): Distribution and status

-A significant diversity of Hylaeus is found in Hawai'i — approximately sixty species are recorded as living there.
-Hylaeus are the only bees considered native to the islands and most of those are unique to the island chain; the diversity of this genus is far greater in Hawai'i than in all of mainland North America.
+A significant diversity of Hylaeus is found in Hawaii — approximately 64 species are recorded as living there.
+Hylaeus are the only bees considered native to the islands and most of those are unique to the island chain; the diversity of this genus is far greater in Hawaii than in all of mainland North America.
 Many of them are species of concern, and some recorded there are possibly extinct.
-For example, H. finitimus was last collected 100 years ago, and only ever seen on the island of Kauai.
+For example, H. finitimus was last collected 100 years ago, and only ever seen on the island of Kauaʻi.

 The Hawaiian bee population and diversity is somewhat fluid — within the past ten to twenty years several Hylaeus species have been found and identified on the islands as new to science.
 In October 2016, seven species were officially listed as endangered by U. S. Fish & Wildlife, the first bees to ever be placed on the endangered species list.

 North America

 America

 There are currently an estimated 130 species of Hylaeus in America.

 Several species have been accidentally introduced to the country.
 This includes: Hylaeus leptocephalus found throughout the country; Hylaeus hyalinatus found in urban New York, New Jersey and Pennsylvania; Hylaeus punctatus found in central California, Mid-Atlantic states, the Chicago region and Denver area; and Hylaeus (Prosopis) variegates in the greater New York city region.

 One masked bee of interest in the country is Hylaeus lunicraterius.
 This bee is only recorded at the Craters of the Moon National Monument, Idaho.
 Little is known about its biology, however it is believed to nest in the crevices and holes in the lava flows.